-== Enabling the Activity App
+Enabling the Activity App

 The Activity App is shipped and enabled by default.
-If it is not enabled simply go to your ownCloud Apps page to enable it.
+If it is not enabled, go to your ownCloud Apps page to enable it.

-== Configuring your ownCloud for the Activity App
+Configuring your ownCloud for the Activity App

-To configure your ownCloud to send out e-mail notifications a working email_configuration is mandatory.

-Furthermore it is recommended to configure the background job Webcron or Cron as described in background_jobs_configuration.
+A working e-mail configuration is required to configure your ownCloud to send out email notifications.
+Furthermore, it is recommended to configure the background job Webcron or Cron.

-There is also a configuration option activity_expire_days available in your config.php (See config_sample_php_parameters) which allows you to clean-up older activities from the database.
+There is also a configuration option activity_expire_days available in your config.php which allows you to clean-up older activities from the database.